solliancenet/ai-in-a-day/05-conversational-ai/README.md

         }
     ```

-13. One final value that has to to be added in the **Publish Configuration** is the Luis resource name **(1)**.
+13. One final value that has to be added in the **Publish Configuration** is the Luis resource name **(1)**.
 This is the name of the prediction Luis Cognitive Service that we selected in the previous step.

     ```json
        "luisResource":"aiinaday-luis-pred",